Clean Up After Renovation & Minimize Mess During Construction

 - How long will it take you?

 Different circumstances will determine who does the job, but a thorough clean is crucial.
 All kinds of particles are released into the air during renovations, including various toxins, mold spores, silicates, and ultrafine dust that can damage your lungs.
 Freshly applied paints, lacquers, and primers also give off fumes.
-Given the possible dangers to your health, the hefty price tag for a proper clean may well be worth it!
+The hefty price tag for a proper clean may well be worth it.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.